About this Event

 This section of canal has received the prestigious Green Flag Award from Keep Britian Tidy, highlighting efforts to provide accessible green spaces.
 This walk has been named The Revolution Walk by the Canal and River Trust since it celebrates three eras of transport: canals, roads and railway.

-Due to lack of funding the Visitor Centre at The Roundhouse is now closed, but visitor access to the site is still possible at times.
-The Distillery pub, with one of Birmingham's largest canal-side open-air spaces, is next to the Roundhouse where, weather permitting, we can enjoy open-air refreshment and take a look at the miniature copper pot stills in the pub which are used in the pub’s Gin Making classes - participants make their own gin and can take it home.
+The Distillery pub, with one of Birmingham's largest canal-side open-air spaces, is next to the Roundhouse which, weather permitting, is an alternative to the Roundhouse cafe.
+Here we can take a look at the miniature copper pot stills in the pub which are used in the pub’s Gin Making classes - participants make their own gin and can take it home.

 If the weather doesn’t permit outside refreshment there are a few pubs very close to The Distillery which are more comfortable indoors.

-Expressions of Interest for this walk will close at 06.00 on Tuesday 9 June.
+Bookings for this walk will close at 06.00 on Tuesday 9 June.
 After this, please email [email protected] to enquire about any late availability for the walk.

 ===================================================================